restatedev/documentation/docs/deploy/cloud.md

 ### HTTP

 Restate invokes your services over the public internet.
 For production use cases HTTPS must be used between Restate and your services.
-You can apply a certificate to the service directly, but its likely easier to use a fronting load balancer like an AWS NLB.
+You can terminate TLS at the service endpoint directly, but it's likely easier to use a fronting load balancer like an AWS NLB.

 You must secure access to your service so that only Restate can call it.